b.1968, Toronto, Canada

 Russ and Liz’s Ultimate Playlist, Four Eleven Studio, Provincetown, MA

-Long, Long Gone, Leo Koenig Gallery, New York, NY
+Long, Long Gone, Leo Koenig Gallery, New York

-Big Picture, Priska Juschka Fine Art, New York, NY
+Big Picture, Priska Juschka Fine Art, New York

 Last Thursday, Lamontagne Gallery, Boston, MA

 Animal Companions, CCA Andratx, Andratx, Spain

 Figuratively Seeing, Massachussetts College of Art and Design, New York

 From Yarn to Yucca – A Continuation in the Dialogue between Abstraction and Figuration, John Connelly Presents, New York